 The aggregation layer could itself be the network core in many cases, but otherwise it would connect to a larger core.
-Details on this topic are beyond the scope of this document.
+Discussion of this topic is beyond the scope of this document.

 Layer-2 and Layer-3 Switching

 The layer-2 and layer-3 boundaries are separated at the aggregation layer.